How to Inspect Elements on Android?

 Inspect Element is merely a curiosity to the typical website visitor, perhaps worth very few minutes of their time.
 But this developer tool has a variety of benefits for web designers, programmers, and people who want to learn to program.

-The benefits of Inspect Element include the following –
+Benefits of Inspect Element include the following –

 i.
 It’s helpful to have the ability to experiment with something if you want to truly grasp it.
 You can discover how a website’s code functions by fiddling with it using Inspect Element, which has this advantage.
 Let’s assume that you are new to programming.